 COVID-19 has been contained comparatively well in Australia, business activity is resurging in most areas except a few industries.

 We are experiencing increased business sales/purchase transactions this year.

 Below are matters to be considered in relation to a business purchase.

 - Business itself – Is the business making money or not.

 It can be examined in the seller’s accounting books and records such as BAS or audits first.
-Most business sale contract provide a provision regarding buyer’s trial period to verify weekly average gross income.
+Most business sale contracts provide a provision regarding the buyer’s trial period to verify weekly average gross income.
 If not satisfied, the buyer can terminate the contract and the deposit will be refunded to the buyer.